JAVASCRIPT ARROW FUNCTION

 }

-Writing arrow function with single statement is even shorter with a javascript arrow function.
+Writing function with a single statement is even shorter with arrow functions.

 // arrow function without return keyword